 There are multiple reasons why homeschoolers should have a basic understanding about CCSS.
 Some homeschool parents may eventually transfer their child to a public school that uses CCSS.
 Some states require homeschool students to occasionally take an achievement test, which may eventually be impacted by common core content.
 Some homeschool students may consider an online charter school at some point that is required to follow CCSS.
-People in some states are pushing to end their state’s CCSS participation, so homeschool families should know enough about CCSS to understand legislation.
+People in several states are pushing to end their state’s CCSS participation, so homeschool families should know enough about CCSS to understand legislation.

 CCSS could affect homeschoolers in the few states that require homeschoolers to take periodic state assessment tests.
 Even if a state allows homeschool exemption from this new common core assessment test, it will affect homeschoolers that might later enroll in a public or charter school.
 This will likely affect changes in other standardized and achievement tests in the future that could eventually affect homeschoolers.

 A practice test has been created at SmarterBalanced.org for the public.
 It is stated the practice test is limited in range of content and not to be used to make educational decisions.
-It appears the eventual test will use an adaptive structure, similar to many diagnostic tests.
+It appears the test will use an adaptive structure, similar to many diagnostic tests.
 A correct answer will trigger a more difficult answer.
 An incorrect answer will trigger an easier question.
 The stated goal will be a shorter test than previous tests.
 Also, it is to be designed to evaluate learning growth for special needs and English learners.

 Many people are cautious about the Common Core State Standards initiative.
 Here is a sampling of concerns from media across the nation: It will end up being more federal control of education, instead of local.
 There will be too much corporate influence.
 It will hurt gifted and special needs students.
 It will curtail individualized or self-paced curricula that focuses on the students’ ability.
 Many feel it will encourage more “teach to test” pressure than already exists.
 Some feel more time will be spent on CCSS concepts, which will decrease a broader education.
 There is a concern of a national database developing for student information that invades privacy.
 The common core standards include controversial “investigative math” concepts.
-Many are concerned about what is included in Literacy In History/Social Studies, Science And Technical Subjects.
-Some think the state government motivation for the initiative is federal funds rather than seeing a need for it.
+Many are concerned about what is included in literacy in History/Social Studies, Science and Technical subjects.
+Some think the state government motivation for the initiative is solely federal funds rather than seeing a need for it.